+σ,

+Topic VII Capital buffers Topic Assessment

+and

+macroprudential tools Equivalent
-Rationale for overall topic assessment

-The framework for capital buffers and macroprudential tools implemented in Serbia can be regarded as "equivalent" to the EU one.
-All the capital buffers applied in the EU regime are currently implemented and mandatory in Serbia.
-While no bank is subject to a G-SII buffer (since there are no global systemic important banks headquartered in Serbia), the law already include such a requirement and the methodology is aligned with the BCBS one.
-In case a bank does not comply with the buffers' requirement, it will be required to submit NBS a suitable capital conservation plan.

-The NBS acts as designated macroprudential authority, and a number of macroprudential tools are already being used reducing risks in the financial system, especially those connected with FX-exposure.
-The macroprudential framework is designed in line with the ESRB Recommendation on intermediate objectives and instruments of macroprudential policy.
-While this is not enshrined in a legislative instrument, the framework is already applied in practice, with many of the prescribed instruments already adopted and legally binding.
+Rationale for assessment r overall topic as "equivalent" to implemented and global systemic imp and the methodolo requirement, it will The NBS acts as do already being use exposure.
+The ma intermediate object legislative instrum r capital buffers and macroprudential tools implemented in Serbia can be regarded to the EU one.
+All the capital buffers applied in the EU regime are currently mandatory in Serbia.
+While no bank is subject to a G-SII buffer (since there are no portant banks headquartered in Serbia), the law already include such a requirement ogy is aligned with the BCBS one.
+In case a bank does not comply with the buffers' II be required to submit NBS a suitable capital conservation plan. esignated macroprudential authority, and a number of macroprudential tools are ed reducing risks in the financial system, especially those connected with FX- croprudential framework is designed in line with the ESRB Recommendation on ctives and instruments of macroprudential policy.
+While this is not enshrined in a eent, the framework is already applied in practice, with many of the prescribed by adopted and legally binding.

+Section 18 Capital Buffers Section Assessment

+cupital Buriers Equivalent

+Rationale for section assessment Capital buffers s are implemented in Serbia as the following:

-- Countercyclical capital buffer, currently set at 0%;
+rvation buffer, set at 2.5%;